 “Quoting from Romans, Dr. Charles Sanders, associate minister of the University Christian Church, alluded to the poverty, hardships and pain Hogan overcame in a career interrupted by a near-fatal car accident.

-‘Suffering produces endurance and endurance produces character, and character produces hope,’ Sander said.
+‘Suffering produces endurance and endurance produces character, and character produces hope,’ Sanders said.
 ‘I think Ben Hogan’s life underlined the truth of that passage.’”

 Mr. Hogan himself, in his own slightly profane way, may have gotten closer to the truth – metaphorically, at least – about his own resiliency, as well as that of his company.